geozwaan/Erosion/README.md

-This repository provides the input file, ASPECT installation details and additional ASPECT plugins used for the manuscript
+This repository provides the input files, restart files, ASPECT installation details and additional ASPECT plugins, FastScape instalation details, log files, parameter overview files, Paraview state files and Python model postprocessing files, used for the manuscript

 Rift-inversion orogens are potential hotspots for natural H2 generation